 Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the District provides health-care benefits to eligible former employees and their dependents.
 Requirements are outlined by the Federal government for this coverage.
 The premium plus a 2% administrative fee is paid in full by the eligible participant.
 This program is offered for durations of up to 18 to 36 months after an employee's termination date, or for dependents, the date that they are no longer eligible to be covered as such.
-At June 30, 2013, there were four participants covered under COBRA.
+At June 30, 2014, there were four participants covered under COBRA.

 The District provides a retirement stipend for administrators retiring with at least 5 years of administrative service in the District and having reached 55 years of age.
 The maximum retirement stipend available was \$32,000.
-During the current year, one administrator retired and was paid a stipend which totaled \$29,964.
+No administrators retired during the current year.

-The District provides a retirement stipend for full-time teachers retiring with at least 20 years of PSERS-credited service.
-During the current year, one full-time teacher retired and was paid a stipend which totaled \$5,000.
+The District provides a retirement stipend for full-time teachers retiring with at least 20 years of PSERScredited service.
+During the current year, seven full-time teachers retired and were paid stipends which totaled \$35,000.

 The District provides a retirement stipend for specialists retiring with at least 10 years of specialist service in the District and having reached 55 years of age.
 The maximum retirement stipend available was \$15,000.
-No specialists retired during the current year.
+No specialists retired during the current year that met the qualifying criteria.

 The District provides a retirement stipend, based on a specified formula, for support staff retiring with at least 10 years of full-time service with the District and having reached 55 years of age.
-During the current year, two support-staff members that met qualifying criteria retired and were paid stipends which totaled \$2,300.
+No support staff retired during the current year.